top of page

 5. Spend time with the victim going over what to do if someone does something you don't like.
 Say "I don't like it when…" If it doesn't stop, tell an adult.
 If they don't help tell another adult etc. Redirect child into constructive activity.

-Sometimes (if behaviour has been discussed many times, if appropriate response is not forthcoming, if child is enjoying attention) immediate redirection without comment is more appropriate.
+Sometimes (if behaviour has been discussed many times, if appropriate response is not forthcoming, if tamaiti is enjoying attention) immediate redirection without comment is more appropriate.

-Make sure the strategy you use is compatible with the individual plan of the child involved and consistent with centre practice and philosophy.
+Make sure the strategy you use is compatible with the individual plan of the tamaiti involved and consistent with centre practice and philosophy.

 bottom of page